lukamiletic95/papers/Trees clustering.md

 We consider having a set of servers, where each server has its own state machine replica.
 When a new node wants to join the network, which can occur asynchronously and is therefore a dynamic process, it sends a request to a server set which is in charge of that node's most "proximate" cluster.
 As stated in `State machine replication` subsection, that node is completely unaware of the existence of multiple servers.
 As far as it is concerned, it contacts a single server with a request to join the cluster.
 It is the responsibility of all the servers in the set to reach a consensus on where in the tree will the new node be added.
 When that occurs, they all collectively transition to the next state.

-Apart from having to handle membership requests, servers must also keep the tree as efficient as possible .
+Apart from having to handle membership requests, servers must also keep the tree as efficient as possible (balanced, or even complete).
 Replicating servers eliminates the *single point of failure* problem.
 However, they have to be properly synchronized, and therefore a consensus algorithm executed on them should be carefully chosen.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyODkxNTYzNiwtNjE5ODg4NzUwLDEzNz
+eyJoaXN0b3J5IjpbMTcwNDU5Mjk3NywtNjE5ODg4NzUwLDEzNz
 kzNTkxNTgsMjA2ODM1MzUyNiwtMTI3NjkyMzg4Myw2MzE2MjA1
 MDhdfQ==
 -->